amrutha-psu/589-Project/README.md

 ### 1. Prerequisites (Model Weights)
 To reproduce the results using the pre-trained weights, you need the model checkpoint file.
-1. Download the `VLPromptLearner.zip` file provided with this repository.
+1. Download the `VLPromptLearner.zip` file from here: [VLPromptLearner.zip](https://drive.google.com/file/d/1U4pLrXenjHBn2qCR76yyvGiVhGuiHG5I/view?usp=sharing), or from the original author's drive.
 2. Upload this zip file to the root directory of your Google Drive.
 (The notebook expects the file to be at `/content/drive/MyDrive/VLPromptLearner.zip`.
 If you place it elsewhere, please update the `MY_ZIP_NAME` path in the notebook.)

 ### 2. Execution Steps